Adèle de Batz de Trenquelléon

-As a child, her desire had been to become a Carmelite nun, but this desire was never to materialize; she instead focused herself on serving the poor wherever and whenever she could.
-Her order was founded with the intention of serving the poor and supporting the Sodalities of the Immaculate Conception that were started by Chaminade and supported by Marie-Thérèse Charlotte de Lamourous as missionaries of Mary, thus combining certain aspects of the Carmelite charism with this impulse to balance the aspirations of the two co-founders.
+As a child, de Trenquelléon's desire had been to become a Carmelite, but this desire was never to materialize; she instead focused herself on serving the poor wherever and whenever she could.
+The congregation was founded with the intention of serving the poor and supporting the Sodalities of the Immaculate Conception that were started by William Joseph Chaminade and supported by Marie-Thérèse Charlotte de Lamourous as missionaries of Mary, thus combining certain aspects of the Carmelite charism with this impulse to balance the aspirations of the two co-founders.

 The cause for her beatification was opened in the mid-1960s.
-On 5 June 1986, Pope John Paul II confirmed her heroic virtue and titled her as Venerable.
-Pope Francis confirmed a miracle attributed to her and approved her beatification in May 2017.
-She was beatified in Agen on 10 June 2018, the anniversary of her birth.
+On 5 June 1986, Pope John Paul II confirmed her heroic virtue and titled her as venerable.
+Pope Francis confirmed a miracle attributed to her intercession and approved her beatification in May 2017.
+Mary of the Conception de Trenquelléon was beatified in Agen on 10 June 2018, the anniversary of her birth.

 Life

 Childhood and refuge

 Trenquelléon was born on 10 June 1789, in the Château de Trenquelléon in Feugarolles to the Baron Charles de Trenquelléon (1754 – 18 June 1815) and Marie-Ursule de Peyronnencq de Saint-Chamarand (1763–1846).
 Her baptism was celebrated just hours after her birth in the local parish church.
 On her maternal side she was related to King Louis IX of France.

 In 1791, during the initial stages of the French Revolution, her lieutenant father led his armed forces as part of the Prince of Condé's attempt to rescue King Louis XVI.
 After the attack failed, her father fled to England for refuge that November.
 On 26 January 1792, a son, Charles Polycarp, was born into the family.
 On 27 September 1797, the baroness and her children were granted permission to go into exile in Spain.
 The following spring, however, they (along with other French refugees) were expelled from Spain at the request of the French Revolutionary government and took refuge instead in neighboring Portugal.
 It was there that the baron was able to rejoin his family not long after this, in July 1798, and another daughter, Désirée, was soon born to the couple there on the following 12 June.

 After the establishment of the French Consulate, France allowed its expelled refugees to return to Spain in 1800, and on 8 September of that year the family returned and settled in San Sebastián.
 It was there that Adele made her First Communion on 6 January 1801, the Feast of the Epiphany, in the local Church of Santa María.
 The following 14 November, the family finally received permission to return to their chateau in France, to which they returned the following January.
-On 6 February 1803 she received her Confirmation from Jean Jacoupy, the Bishop of Agen.
+On 6 February 1803 she received the sacrament of confirmation from the Bishop of Agen.